ResumeGiants » Blog » Top 10 Organizational Skills to Include on a Resume

 These skills are important for success in any career and can be learned.
 Some common types of organizational skills include:

-• Time management: Skills like time management helps you determine which activities must take priority over others and how long each task will take you to complete.
+• Time management: Skills like time management help you determine which activities must take priority over others and how long each task will take you to complete.

-• Task management: Having these skills helps you prioritize major milestones as well as breaking down larger projects into smaller tasks with specific deadlines for completion.
+• Task management: Having this skill helps you prioritize major milestones as well as break down larger projects into smaller tasks with specific deadlines for completion.

-• Responsibility management: This refers to recognizing who is responsible for each step in a project or process and ensuring everyone involved understands their role in accomplishing the goal(s).
+• Responsibility management: This skill involves recognizing who is responsible for each step in a project or process and ensuring that everyone involved understands their role in achieving the goal(s).

 List of the 10 Best Organizational Skills

-From being able to manage and prioritize tasks, to keeping your physical workspace clean, these are the best organizational skills that employers value most when hiring new talent or promoting from within their ranks.
+From being able to manage and prioritize tasks to keeping your physical workspace clean, here are some of the organizational skills that employers value most when hiring new talent or promoting from within their ranks.

 Collaboration